 Be sure to visit the Dartmouth Castle shop to buy gifts and memorabilia to remember your visit.
 You can also buy a copy of the Dartmouth Castle guidebook which gives a detailed summary of the history of the castle, with all sorts of interesting facts.

-No visit to Dartmouth Castle would be complete without a delicious South Devon cream tea enjoyed looking out over the scenic River Dart.
-The Castle Tea Rooms serves delicious, freshly prepared breakfasts, snacks and light meals during the day, and during the summer it opens as a tapas restaurant in the evenings.
+No visit to Dartmouth Castle would be complete without a delicious South Devon cream tea overlooking the River Dart.
+The Castle Tea Rooms serves delicious, freshly prepared breakfasts, snacks and light meals during the day.
+And, during the summer it opens as a tapas restaurant in the evenings.

 There are several outdoor tables at the Castle Tea Rooms, so you can continue to enjoy the fantastic views while you take the weight off your feet.
 The café is located outside of the Dartmouth Castle grounds, so you do not need to purchase a ticket in order to use it.
 Take a look at all their scrummy treats fresh from the oven on their facebook page.